jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - December
-    - How to visually stack modifiers such as blood_curse and debilitate
-    - New biomes via colorizing old biome tiles for looping
-    - Week of 2022-12-05
+    - Main tasks
         - Make and publish Gameplay trailer
         - Design boss for endgame so I can give specs to Che
             - Maybe auras, slow, dot, etc?
             - contain spell combos inside of onTurnStart?
-        - build: remove unneeded nuget package from build output?
-    - Week of 2022-12-12
-        - Verify that there are no bugs with showUpgrades refactor 02362aa9
         - feature: Allow multiplayer game to restart after wipe
         - **big** Improve exe packaging for steam updates so it doesn't have to reinstall the whole thing every time
             - [use self-hosted electron packaging](https://github.com/vercel/hazel)
-    - Week of 2022-12-19
         - Rework whole View.Disconnected flow.
 Once the server disconnects theres no way back in and there's also no way to stop it from auto reconnecting.
             - **Important** if when you go to view-Disconnected and you press escape to take you back to menu, when you reconnect to server there's no way to get back into the game due to menu state desync
                 - also offer a way to exit to menu from view-Disconnected
-    - Week of 2022-12-26
+    - Smaller Tasks
+        - verify `UI zoom` restored from settings in electron app (due to 63643c06)
         - Start reaching out to steamers and reviewers and send demo
         - Submit demo to IGN
             - need gameplay video first
+    - How to visually stack modifiers such as blood_curse and debilitate
+    - Verify that there are no bugs with showUpgrades refactor 02362aa9
 - January
+    - build: remove unneeded nuget package from build output?
+    - Invent new loop biomes by colorizing old biome tiles for looping
     - Optimize runPredictions
         - especially with expanding + corpse explosion
     - Use Steamworks "Currator Connect" Tool